MrPerruche/BRCI/Doc/DOCUMENTATION.md

 `load_appendix` (`bool`) (`True`) define if appendix data will be loaded
 `file_name` (`str`) (`'Vehicle.brv'`) define how the loaded file is named

-WARNING: Set `load_brci_data` to `False` if the file you're attempting to load was made before version C45!
+WARNINGS:
+- `load_brci_data` and `load_appendix` are WIP features and as such requires `data.wip_features` to be set to `True`.
+- BRCI will not load vehicles last saved using Brick Rigs versions older than 1.7.0.

 Here's an example on how to use `data.load_brv()` :